Anthropic Claude Regional Pricing Differences - What You Actually Pay by Country

 Wrapping Up

-Fazm is an open source macOS AI agent.
+Fazm is an open source macOS app that runs the Claude Code agent loop on your own Claude Pro or Max account, fully local.
 Open source on GitHub.